Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - Use NDI® Video Monitor test app to confirm stream
 - If students are on a local area network via ethernet, practice sending and receiving streams from computers, applying FX and sending them back for others to remix further.

-### Discussions

-* Why live visuals?
-* What shows / artists / music / movies / and other media has inspired you?

 ## Lesson 2: Responsiveness

 [Handout: Responsiveness](https://dlublin.github.io/vidiotuniversity/handout_module_1.html#lesson-2-responsiveness)